elastic/terraform-provider-ec/examples/deployment_ccs/README.md

 ## Running the example

 Build the provider using `make install` from the main folder.
-From within the example's directory run `terrafrom init` to initialize Terrafrom, and `terraform apply` to see it work.
+From within the example's directory, run `terraform init` to initialize Terraform, and `terraform apply` to see if it works.